justsimplycode/The-Managed-Desk/README.md

   - Secure authentication with role-based access control.
   - Manages permissions and protects data.

-- **Real-Time Notifications:**
-  - Immediate updates on task changes and deadlines.

-- **Analytics and Reporting:**
-  - In-depth insights into task progress and performance metrics.

 - **Service Discovery:**
   - Utilizes Eureka Server for efficient service registration and discovery.